 “My experience at PDX was absolutely wonderful — and working in that environment didn’t make it feel like it was work.”
 Read more.

 Building on longstanding support from the Kuni Foundation, the OHSU Knight Cancer Institute recently received two grants to better serve rural communities.
 One grant helps expand the Knight Scholars program throughout rural Oregon, introducing underrepresented high school students to careers in cancer research, treatment and prevention.
 The second grant benefits SMMART, a clinical trial that uses test drug combinations to stop tumors before they adapt, and will help researchers make this groundbreaking trial more accessible to patients from rural Oregon and Washington and the BIPOC community.
+Support cancer research.

 In December, the OHSU Casey Eye Institute opened the doors to the new Elks Children’s Eye Clinic.
 This new 60,000-square-foot facility provides additional space and resources to advance work in children’s eye care, macular degeneration research and patient care, gene therapy, community outreach and more.
 The building reflects the generosity of many donors, and is named in recognition of the Oregon State Elks Association, which generously gave $20 million for the eye clinic and has supported children’s eye care at the OHSU Casey Eye Institute for 70 years.